thanhhoa214/gattino/README.md

 - `model`: The ollama model to use for command translation (default: "codellama")
 - `ollama_path`: Path to the ollama executable (default: "/usr/local/bin/ollama")

+## Contributing

+Contributions are welcome!
+See [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to get started.